 Train (no bus, no walk): Take the train directly from Cusco to Aguas Calientes.
 The fastest and most convenient, but also most expensive option.
 There are different train types, but don’t expect to pay less than 80$ for the journey (one way!).

-Backpacking Machu Picchu – By tour
+Backpacking Machu Picchu – With a tour

 Salkantay Trek: If you’re into hiking, this is the way to go.
 The trek takes in total 5 days, you’ll hike through the beautiful Andes in a guided group, finishing at Machu Picchu on the last day before returning back to Cusco.
 You can get the whole tour including food, accommodation, Machu Picchu entrance, transport and guide for as little as 160$!